wet-boew/wet-boew-codecharge/README.md

 ##Benefits

-* Provides CodeChargeStudio developers with a clf compliant Master Template for existing and new projects, starting with the boew-intranet-theme.
+* Provides CodeChargeStudio developers with a clf compliant Master Template for existing and new projects, starting with the theme-boew-intranet.
-* Only one web page per subject, regardless of the number of user languages or theme used.
+* Only one web page per language, regardless of the number of user languages or theme used.
-* Interface language labels completely separated from the page, managed in simple text based resource text files.
+* Localization separated from the page, managed in simple text based resource text files (en.txt, fr.txt,...)
-* Static text content pages can have all translated text saved on same page yet only one language shown for better configuration control.
 * Truly separates look and feel format and content development for easier web development effort.

 * Conforms to WCAG 2.0 AA